squidieee/literature_notes/bimanualCoordination-notes.md

 Good asymmetric bimanual task.
 Adding more metrics to this task may help to understand the asymmetric nature of bimanual interaction.

+## Influence of the bimanual frame of reference with haptics for unimanual interaction tasks in virtual environments

+Ullrich 2011

+They evaluate if Guiard’s theory of the bimanual frame of reference can be applied to interaction tasks in virtual environments (VE) with haptic rendering.
+Two conditions, one unimanual and bimanual, are used in the study.
+They applied an asymmetric bimanual insertion task.
+Non-dominant hand first touch to select, then dominant hand used a probe to insert into the target, similar to the peg-in-hole task.
+They observed whether users moved their non-dominant hands during the study.

+They found that:

+- Task completion times are significantly lower in the bimanual condition compared to the unimanual case, without significant impact on overall precision.
+Furthermore, the bimanual condition shows better mean accuracy over several measures, e.g., lateral displacement and penetration depth.
+- Participants with experience in performing medical procedures did not outperform the other participants
+- They observed that several subjects actively used head tracking to get a better view.
+Consequently, they achieved better average results.

+Their task is generic but derived from medical applications, quite similar to Hoffmann's peg-in-hole study.
+The bimanual movement is asynchronized and asymmetric.
+The data analysisi is mainly about performance (completion time and error).

 # Two-hand Selection